The path from lattice QCD to the short-distance contribution to $0\nu\beta\beta$ decay with a light Majorana neutrino

-Given significant progress in lattice QCD studies of nuclear matrix elements in recent years~\cite{Beane:2015yha, Savage:2016kon, Shanahan:2017bgi, Winter:2017bfs, Chang:2017eiq, Detmold:2020snb, Davoudi:2020ngi}, albeit yet with unphysical quark masses, it is expected that lattice QCD will be able to evaluate the four-point correlation function in Eq.~(\ref{eq:GLE}) at the physical values of the quark masses, along with the required two- and three-point functions that allow the construction of the finite-volume Minkowski amplitude in Eq.~(\ref{eq:TLM}).
+Given significant progress in LQCD studies of nuclear matrix elements in recent years~\cite{Beane:2015yha, Savage:2016kon, Shanahan:2017bgi, Winter:2017bfs, Chang:2017eiq, Drischler:2019xuo, Detmold:2020snb, Davoudi:2020ngi}, albeit yet with unphysical quark masses, it is expected that LQCD will be able to evaluate the four-point correlation function in Eq.~(\ref{eq:GLE}), along with the required two- and three-point functions that allow the construction of the finite-volume Minkowski amplitude in Eq.~(\ref{eq:TLM}).
 This can then be used in Eq.~(\ref{eq:IVFVmatching}) to constrain the physical EFT amplitude, hence the unknown short-distance contribution.
-The practicality of the method, however, relies on the presence of only a finite (and few) number of on-shell intermediate states that are composed of no more than two hadrons, such that the Minkowski amplitude can be constructed.
+The practicality of the method, however, relies on the presence of only a finite (and few) number of on-shell intermediate states that are composed of no more than two hadrons.
 One can estimate the expected nature and the number of intermediate states by examining a plausible example.
 Let us take $L=8$ fm to ensure the validity of the finite-volume formalism used with physical quark masses, up to exponentially suppressed contributions~\cite{Sato:2007ms, Briceno:2013bda}.
 The finite-volume spectrum of the two-nucleon isotriplet channel at rest arising from singularities of the function in Eq.~(\ref{eq:calF0}) can be determined using the experimentally known phase shifts~\cite{Stoks:1994wp}, giving the ground-state energy $E_{n_i} \approx -2.6$ MeV (which polynomially approaches zero as $L \to \infty$).
 A simple kinematic can be considered for the transition amplitude such that $E_{i}(=E_{n_i})=E_f(=E_{n_f})$, and where the currents carry zero energy and momentum so that the final-state two-nucleon system remains at rest.
-Given the available total energy, and the quantum numbers of the currents, the only allowed intermediate state is the two-nucleon isotriplet channel at rest, whose low-lying spectrum in this volume is $\widetilde{E}_{*m} \approx \{-5.6,10.5,\cdots\}$ MeV.
-While it may appear that the ground state of this system constitutes an on-shell intermediate state, requiring construction of the Minkowski amplitude through an evaluation of the isosinglet to isotriplet matrix element, one must note that since the zero spatial momentum is not allowed for the neutrino propagation in the finite volume, none of the on-shell conditions in Eq.~(\ref{eq:on-shell}) can be satisfied with the kinematics considered (noting that the minimum allowed energy of an on-shell neutrino in this volume is $|\bm{P_*}|=2\pi/L \approx 155.0$ MeV).
-As a result, $\mathcal{T}_L^{(\rm M)} =i\mathcal{T}_L^{(\rm{E})}=i\int d\tau \,e^{E_1\tau} G_L^{(\rm E)}(\tau)$, and Eq.~(\ref{eq:IVFVmatching}) can be readily used to obtain the physical amplitude from the lattice-QCD four-point function $G_L^{(\rm E)}(\tau)$.
+Given the available total energy, and the quantum numbers of the currents, the only allowed intermediate state is the two-nucleon isotriplet channel at rest, whose low-lying spectrum in this volume is $\widetilde{E}_{*m} \approx \{-5.6,13.9,\cdots\}$ MeV.
+While it may appear that the ground state of this system constitutes an on-shell intermediate state, requiring construction of the Minkowski amplitude through an evaluation of the isosinglet to isotriplet matrix element, one must note that since the zero spatial momentum is not allowed for the neutrino propagation in the finite volume, none of the on-shell conditions stated before can be satisfied with the kinematics considered (noting that the minimum allowed energy of an on-shell neutrino in this volume is $|\bm{P_*}|=2\pi/L \approx 155.0$ MeV).
+As a result, $\mathcal{T}_L^{(\rm M)} =i\mathcal{T}_L^{(\rm{E})}=i\int d\tau \,e^{E_1\tau} G_L^{(\rm E)}(\tau)$, and Eq.~(\ref{eq:IVFVmatching}) can be readily used to obtain the physical amplitude from the LQCD four-point function $G_L^{(\rm E)}(\tau)$.